 One single-side A4 page, listing references used throughout your proposal is also a mandatory upload.
 Please use either the Vancouver or Harvard referencing conventions, and include the DOI of the main related publication.

 You may include relevant in-press publication that provides proof of concept.
 Please provide detail of when this was submitted and to which journal.

 Acknowledge, review and submit

-Please declare any conflicts or potential conflicts of interest that you or your co-applicants may have in undertaking this research, including any relevant, non-personal & commercial interest that could be perceived as a conflict of interest.
+Please declare any conflicts or potential conflicts of interest that you or your co-applicants may have in undertaking this research, including any relevant, non-personal and commercial interest that could be perceived as a conflict of interest.

 Agreement to terms and conditions